emjohn612/movie-project/README.md

 # movie-project
-Movie trailer website

-List of different movies

-On mouse hover, displays the movie's description.
-On mouse click, opens the movie's trailer on the same screen.
+A list of various movies and their descriptions.
+On mouse click, a modal of the movie's trailer opens.

+### What is needed

+any web-browser

+### Installing

+download the movie-project file

+## Running

+open the file fresh_tomatoes.html in your web-browser

+## Built With

+html
+css
+javascript
+python

+## Authors

+Eric Johnston - Udacity student
+The Udacity Team